bakerkretzmar/movements-of-movements/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Welcome to the Movements of Movements project, a companion to ' -
+        text: 'Welcome to the Movements of Movements project, a companion to the book series.
+This is an evolving project that supplements the series with updates from '
-        type: text
-        marks:
       -
-            type: italic
-        text: 'The Movements of Movements'
-      -
-        type: text
-        text: ' book series.
-This is an evolving project that supplements the series with updates from ' -
         type: text
         marks: